advac/wp-mobile-detector/readme.txt

 The WP Mobile Detector plugin also includes an installer that will configure everything automatically.
 All you have to do is install and activate the plugin.

-Included in this plugin is the Anakin Mobile, Casper Mobile, Colbalt Mobile, Mojo Mobile, and Viper Mobile advanced mobile themes, all featuring the jQuery mobile framework.
+Included in this plugin is the Jester Mobile, Anakin Mobile, Casper Mobile, Colbalt Mobile, Mojo Mobile, and Viper Mobile advanced mobile themes, all featuring the jQuery framework.
 Impress your visitors with collapsible menus, dynamic page loading, cross-platform compatibility, touch-optimized layouts, widgets, and more.

 This plugin is compatible with most other mobile detection plugins.
 Use the WP Mobile Detector to ensure that you're detecting as many mobile devices as possible.